dogrdon/dogrdon.github.io/_posts/2014-03-30-database-novel.md

 ---
 {% include JB/setup %}

-Before picking up Georges Perec's <a href="http://en.wikipedia.org/wiki/Life_A_User's_Manual" target="_blank">Life A User's Manual</a>, it had not occurred to me much that a novel could be, in essense, structured data.
+Before picking up Georges Perec's <a href="http://en.wikipedia.org/wiki/Life_A_User's_Manual" target="_blank"><em>Life: A User's Manual</em></a>, it had not occurred to me much that a novel could be, in essense, structured data.

-Or rather, it might have occurred to me as books bring together predictable units: words make paragraphs, paragraphs make chapters, chapters comprise sections or parts (optional) and parts align to make an entire book.
+Or rather, it might have occurred to me insofar as books bring together predictable units: words make paragraphs, paragraphs make chapters, chapters comprise sections or parts (optional) and parts align to make an entire book.
 Though it interested me to consider that the elements of a novel, its content, the situations and items that inspire the plot or narrative might assemble as if the components of a relational database.

 <img class='blog-post'  src='https://wiki.duraspace.org/download/attachments/32473993/DSpace-1.8-Database-Schema.png?version=1&amp;modificationDate=1366279060281&amp;api=v2' alt='image of a relational database model' title='relational database model'>